The ultimate prep guide for building a Squarespace site in 2018

 Stop & take action: Name all of your images and compress them down so they meet the Squarespace image best practice guidelines.
 Gather them all in a folder.
 Also, write out all your copy in a doc & if you have videos, keep a note of all the links to them handy.

-To finish off our prep for design, I like to write all my color codes and fonts types down in my notes app, so they’re quick to access.
+To finish off our prep for design, I like to write all my color codes and font types down in my notes app, so they’re quick to access.
 My note looks a little like this.

 I’m often in need of this info when designing, so I like to have it easily accessible.
 Do this now, and save yourself time in the future.